Adaptive Conformal Inference through the Lens of Blackwell Approachability: First Contribution: 2 Adaptive Conformal Inference [ACI] as a Repeated Game

 Indeed, we define the rounding function $r:[0,1] \to \cA$ of $[0,1]$ onto the finite grid $\cA$ as

 i.e., $r(\alpha)$ is the largest value inferior than or equal to $\alpha$ in $\cA$.
 The following property shows that we can assume, with no loss of generality, namely, up to replacing $\alpha_t$ by $a_t = r(\alpha_t)$, that the learner picks miscoverage levels $a_t \in \cA$.
+The property holds by the construction~\eqref{eq:C-int-ACI} of prediction intervals based on order statistics of non-conformity scores.